 Representation learning for audio data

-Classical machine learning often cannot be applied to modern, complex datasets–like audio datasets of human speech–without extensive feature engineering.
-Traditionally, feature engineering requires deep domain knowledge in order to extract the key components of the data.
+The application of classical machine learning methods on complex data formats, such as audio of human speech, typically necessitates extensive feature engineering.
+This requires significant domain knowledge to extract the key components of the data.

-In this talk, I discuss representation learning and its application to the task of speaker classification.
-We cover an introduction to representation learning and variational autoencoders and explore an architecture that uses labelled data to create representations well-suited to speaker classification tasks.
+This talk explores the subject of representation learning and its application to speaker classification.
+We provide an overview of representation learning and variational autoencoders before discussing an architecture that employs labelled data to learn representations well-suited to speaker classification tasks.